BartoszPiotrowski/lean-premise-selection/README.md

 # Getting started

 Make sure that `elan` is installed.
-Now build the project by running
+Build the project by running:
 ```
 lake build
 ```